William Ferguson Reid: Political career

 The Crusade had been formed in 1955 to register more voters to combat the racist politics driven by the era of "massive resistance," part of a Southern strategy to thwart the U.S. Supreme Court's rulings that public schools be desegregated.
 "No civic organization did more to democratize local politics in 20th-century Richmond than the Crusade," opined University of Richmond history professor Dr. Julian Maxwell Hayter in his book, "The Dream Is Lost: Voting Rights and the Politics of Race in Richmond, Virginia."
 Reid co-founded the Richmond Crusade for Voters with Dr. William Thornton, John M. Brooks, Ethel T. Overby and Lola Hamilton.

-Despite the Crusade for Voters' continuing growth in influence, Reid's first two candidacies for public office failed.
-In 1965, he was 7th among the eight candidates seeking the five seats in the Virginia House of Delegates representing Richmond (part-time positions).
+Despite the Crusade for Voters' continuing growth in influence, Reid's first candidacy for public office failed.
+In 1965, he was seventh among the eight candidates seeking the five seats in the Virginia House of Delegates representing Richmond.
 However, the Byrd Organization was crumbling.
-In early 1966, Virginia's Harry F. Byrd died of a brain tumor, and two of his prominent lieutenants, conservative Democrats, Rep. Howard W. Smith of Virginia's 8th congressional district and U. S. Senator A. Willis Robertson, lost in the Democratic primary.
+In early 1966, Virginia's U.S. Senator Harry F. Byrd died of a brain tumor, and two of his prominent lieutenants, conservative Democrats Rep. Howard W. Smith of the 8th congressional district and U.S. Senator A. Willis Robertson, lost in the Democratic primary.
 In the summer of 1969, the Democratic Party engaged in a bitterly fought gubernatorial primary and "an exhausting run-off election which left the old organization fragmented and set the stage for "the election of Linwood Holton", a Republican who had lost his first gubernatorial run in 1965.